Ruben-Arushanyan/produce-by-path/README.md

 # Produce By Path

 ## Description
-**`Produce By Path`** is a *design pattern* *(for the first time, it was defined as a *design pattern* by [Ruben Arushanyan](https://github.com/ruben-arushanyan "Ruben Arushanyan") )*, which use to dynamically produce values by using the path to which it is applied.
-This package helps us easily creates and defines *producer* instances.
+**`Produce By Path`** is a *design pattern* *(for the first time, it was defined as a *design pattern* by [Ruben Arushanyan](https://github.com/ruben-arushanyan "Ruben Arushanyan") )*, which is used to dynamically produce values by using the path to which it is applied.
+This package helps us easily create and define producer instances.

 <hr>